StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 ## Manage service tokens

-Service tokens can be managed via the [new `sts` CLI](/setup/cli/k8sTs-cli-sts.md).
+Service tokens can be managed via the [`sts` CLI](/setup/cli/cli-sts.md).
 The following commands are available:

 ```bash
 > sts service-token --help